-5.2 Pharmacokinetic properties
+5.2 Pharmacokinetic Properties

+Absorption

-Absorption - Metronidazole is readily absorbed following administration by mouth and bioavailability is 90-100%.
-Peak plasma concentrations of approximately $5\mu g/ml$ and $10\mu g/ml$ are achieved an average of 1-2 hours after single doses of 250mg and 500mg respectively.
-Some accumulation and consequently higher concentrations occur when multiple doses are given.
+Metronidazole is readily absorbed following administration by mouth and bioavailability is 90-100%.
+Peak plasma concentrations occur after 20 minutes to 3 hours.
 Absorption may be delayed, but is not reduced overall, by administration with food.

+Distribution

-Distribution - Metronidazole is widely distributed.
+Metronidazole is widely distributed.
 It appears in most body tissues and fluids.
 It also crosses the placenta and rapidly enters foetal circulation.
 No more than 20% is bound to plasma proteins.